mpnally/Terrifically-Simple-JSON/README.md

 but it would be reasonable to say that `_id` and `_idNotation` together constitute the definition of a media type.
 For `_id`, you could possibly argue that it is just part of the data, and therefore doesn't warrent a media type, but it's hard to make that case for `_idNotation`.

+<a name="footnote1"><sup>1</sup></a> Although this is what the spec says, it is not what is generally implemented for JSON.
+What is implemented is "an unordered set of names, each with an associated value".
+The definition as written would seem to imply that there can be more than one name/value pairs with the same name.